-- children with acute needs, including those in need of protection - children and parents need multi-agency responses which include specialist intervention from Children's Social Care through the family assessment process - 6.4 By referring to the Continuum of Need and indicators, the school can identify when assessment and support for a child and family need 'stepping up' to a referral to Social Care and when the needs of a child and their family have been reduced enough for them the be 'stepped down' to early help services.
+- children and parents need multi-agency responses which include specialist intervention from Children's Social Care through the family assessment process - 4.4 By referring to the Continuum of Need and indicators, the school can identify when assessment and support for a child and family need 'stepping up' to a referral to Social Care and when the needs of a child and their family have been reduced enough for them the be 'stepped down' to early help services. - 4.5 When assessing cases of possible neglect the ESCC Neglect Matrix will be used.
+This tool mirrors the Continuum of Need, but with greater focus upon potential indicators of neglect mapped across each of the four levels of need.

-7 WHAT ACTION TO TAKE IF YOU HAVE CONCERNS ABOUT A CHILD
+5 WHAT ACTION TO TAKE IF YOU HAVE CONCERNS ABOUT A CHILD

-- 7.1 When concerned about the welfare of a child, staff should always act in the best interests of the child. - 7.2 If staff are unsure, they should always speak to the DSL or deputy DSL. - 7.3 If staff have any concerns about a child's welfare, they should act on them immediately. - 7.4 Staff should not assume a colleague or another professional will take action. - 7.5 The DSL or a deputy should always be available to discuss safeguarding concerns.
+- 5.1 When concerned about the welfare of a child, staff should always act in the best interests of the child. - 5.2 If staff are unsure, they should always speak to the DSL or deputy DSL. - 5.3 If staff have any concerns about a child's welfare, they should act on them immediately. - 5.4 Staff should not assume a colleague or another professional will act. - 5.5 The DSL or a deputy should always be available to discuss safeguarding concerns.
 If in exceptional circumstances, the DSL (or deputy) is not available, this should not delay appropriate action being taken.
 Staff should consider speaking to a member of the senior leadership team and/or take advice from SPoA.
-In these circumstances, any action taken should be shared with the DSL (or deputy) as soon as is practically possible. - 7.6 At our school all concerns should be reported using the welfare concern form.
-Forms are available in the staffroom, in classrooms and in the school's office.
-Hamsey is planning to install MyConcern throughout the school in 2019/2020.
+In these circumstances, any action taken should be shared with the DSL (or deputy) as soon as is practically possible. - 5.6 At this school all concerns should be reported using MyConcern.

-8 DEALING WITH A DISCLOSURE MADE BY A CHILD - ADVICE FOR ALL MEMBERS OF STAFF
+6 DEALING WITH A DISCLOSURE MADE BY A CHILD

-- 8.1 If a child discloses that he or she has been abused in some way, the member of staff or volunteer should follow this guidance. - Listen to what is being said without displaying shock or disbelief. - Only ask questions when necessary to clarify. - Accept what is being said. - Allow the child to talk freely do not put words in the child's mouth. - Reassure the child that what has happened is not his or her fault. - Do not make promises that you may not be able to keep. - Do not promise confidentiality it may be necessary to refer the child to Children's Social Care. - Stress that it was the right thing to tell. - Do not criticise the alleged perpetrator. - Explain what has to be done next and who has to be told. - Inform the DSL without delay. - Complete the child protection incident/welfare concern form and pass it to the DSL. - Dealing with a disclosure from a child and safeguarding issues can be stressful.
+- 6.1 If a child discloses that he or she has been abused or experienced harm in some way, the member of staff or volunteer should follow this guidance. - Listen to what is being said without displaying shock or disbelief. - Only ask questions when necessary to clarify. - Accept what is being said. - Allow the child to talk freely do not put words in the child's mouth. - Reassure the child that what has happened is not his or her fault. - Do not promise confidentiality it may be necessary to refer the child to Children's Social Care. - Stress that it was the right thing to tell. - Do not criticise the alleged perpetrator. - Explain what must be done next and who needs to be told. - Inform the DSL without delay. - Complete the child protection incident/welfare concern form and pass it to the DSL. - Dealing with a disclosure from a child and safeguarding issues can be stressful.
 Consider seeking support for yourself and discuss this with the DSL.

-9 DISCUSSING CONCERNS WITH THE FAMILY AND THE CHILD - ADVICE FOR THE DESIGNATED SAFEGUARDING LEAD
+7 DISCUSSING CONCERNS WITH THE FAMILY AND THE CHILD